Henriquelange/the-crm-service/README.md

 This service is responsible for providing the backend functionalities for our CRM!
 Its main responsibilities includes:
 - CRM User registration and login;
-- Manage consumer personal information;
+- Manage customers personal information;
-- List existing consumers.
+- List existing customers.

 ## Technologies
 Here are the underlying technologies that provides all the support needed for this service: